What is a Montessori Weaning Table?

 They are great chairs with MANY raving positive reviews.
 Stokke Tripp Trapp high chair allows the older child , who can climb safely, to get up into their chair and back down again independently.

 For us this was around 18 months old, though we still are near just in case he loses his footing.
-He gets a bit overconfident sometimes and tries to go too quick.
+We LOVED this chair when we used it and I would recommend it to anyone, Montessori aligned or not.

 Another parent plus is that this high chair is able to be adjusted with age, thus allowing you to use it all the through their early childhood years.
 It allows for older kids to be able to sit at the right height for your particular family table and easily be able to reach cutlery, drink, and not feel awkward trying to cut food.